anthonylangsworth/OrderBot/doc/Development.md

 ```

 Key points:
-1. `EddnMessageHostedService` is started from Program.cs and runs for the liftetime of the container.
+1. `EddnMessageHostedService` is started from Program.cs and runs for the container's lifetime.
-2. `Caches` includes various classes that inherit from `MessageProcessorCache`.
+2. `Caches` includes various classes inherited from `MessageProcessorCache`.
 Singleton objects instantiated from these cache classes minimize database access when processing and eliminating messages.
     1. `TodoListMessageProcessor` uses `SupportedMinorFactionsCache` and `GoalStarSystemsCache`.
     2. `CarrierMovementMessageProcessor` uses `StarSystemToDiscordGuildCache`, `IgnoredCarriersCache` and `CarrierMovementChannelCache`.
 4. Technically, the `TextChannelWriter` is a `TextWriter` created via a `TextChannelWritterFactory`.
 This is used to write to carrier movement channel(s).
-5. Database or ORM classes, such as `OrderbotDbContext` are omitted for clarity.
+5. Database or ORM classes like `OrderbotDbContext` are omitted for clarity.

-Regarding `Caches`, there is currently no cache invalidation mechanism but the cache durations are short: five minutes.
+Regarding `Caches`, there is currently no cache invalidation mechanism, but the cache durations are short: five minutes.
 An unfinished invalidation pattern is in `MessageProcessorCacheInvalidator`.

 ## References
 1. Using Docker with .Net Core: https://docs.microsoft.com/en-us/aspnet/core/host-and-deploy/docker/visual-studio-tools-for-docker?view=aspnetcore-6.0